Etch A Sketch: History

 Originally, the toy used a plate glass screen, which was criticized by safety advocates for being easily broken and a danger to children.
 In November 1970, Consumers Union filed a petition with the Department of Health, Education and Welfare, asking for emergency action under the 1969 Child Protection and Toy Safety Act.
 The Food and Drug Administration responded that the toy had been redesigned, replacing the glass plate with plastic.

-The Etch A Sketch toy was featured in the 1995 Disney/Pixar animated film Toy Story, in a scene where a sentient one performs a "quick draw" duel with Sheriff Woody.
+The Etch A Sketch toy was featured in the 1995 Disney/Pixar animated film Toy Story, in a scene where a sentient toy performs a "quick draw" duel with Sheriff Woody.
 This 12-second feature had been enough to give a significant sales boost, requiring the production line to work overtime to meet demand.
 By 1999, the company had again fallen into severe financial trouble from canceled orders of various products, reaching a point where the solvency of the company was in question.
-However, the company recovered with the prudent decision to agree to again have an Etch A Sketch appear in an animated feature film – this time in 1999 sequel Toy Story 2.
-This scene featured an Etch A Sketch being used to present sketches related to the investigation of Sheriff Woody's kidnapping by Al McWhiggin the toy collector and the owner of Al's Toy Barn.
-At 45 seconds, the scene in question was much longer than the scene in the original movie.
-The exposure from the highly successful Pixar movie resulted in sales of the toy increasing by 20 percent and ensured the survival of the company.
+However, the company recovered with the prudent decision to agree to again have an Etch A Sketch appear in an animated feature film – this time in the 1999 sequel Toy Story 2.
+This scene featured an Etch A Sketch being used to present sketches related to the investigation of Sheriff Woody's kidnapping by Al McWhiggin, the toy collector and the owner of Al's Toy Barn.
+At 45 seconds, the scene is much longer than the scene in the original film.
+The exposure from the highly successful Pixar movie resulted in sales of the toy increasing by 20 percent and ensured survival of the company.

-Etch A Sketch was manufactured in Bryan, Ohio until the company moved the manufacturing plant to Shenzhen, China in 2001.
+Etch A Sketch was manufactured in Bryan, Ohio, US until the company moved the manufacturing plant to Shenzhen, China in 2001.

 In France, its country of origin, Etch A Sketch was sold under the name of "Télécran", rather than L'Écran Magique.

 In February 2016, the rights to the Etch A Sketch name and design were acquired by Toronto-based Spin Master Corporation.